otrv4/otrv4/otrv4.md

         version, and the same long term keys in the user profile, then one of the messages is invalid.
 The safest thing to do is to remove all prekey messages associated with this situation.
-  * If one prekey message remains:
+        * If one valid prekey message remains:
-      * Decide whether to send a message using this prekey message if the long term key within the use profile is trusted or not.
+          * Decide whether to send a message using this prekey message depending on whether the long term key in the use profile is trusted or not.
   * If multiple valid prekey messages remain:
       * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use messages that contain trusted long